mikezalik/plantcollector/README.md

 ```

-- **Development**: to run the app locally run `python3 manage.py runserver.
+- **Development**: to run the app locally use `python3 manage.py runserver` in your terminal.

+This web app is hosted on Heroku at [Plant Collector](https://plant-collections.herokuapp.com/)

 ## Project Summary 👍

-Plant Collector is a Django app made to help organize plant information and care instructions for your favorite plants.
-It was inspired by the fact that plants are diverse and each requires a unique pattern of care to keep them alive and thriving!
+Plant Collector is a Django app designed to help organize plant information and care instructions for your favorite plants.
+It was inspired by the fact that I've had a hard time keeping SOME individual plants alive.

 ## Screenshot 📸